• Home

 Prepared Music

-The first half of the audition is Prepared Music.
-Wind instruments require at least 3 selections of contrasting styles/genres, not to exceed 5 minutes.
+The first half of the audition is prepared music.
+Wind instruments require at least three selections of contrasting styles/genres, not to exceed five (5) minutes.
 This can include, but is not limited to: solo/concerto repertoire, orchestral/band excerpts, jazz/funk charts, chamber music, or anything else which demonstrates your abilities.
 You should play the most difficult music that you can play well to achieve the highest score.
 If you aren’t sure what to prepare, we can help with suggestions.

 Rhythm instruments have slightly different requirements.
-Percussion requires at least 4 selections performed on a drum set with backing tracks.
-Keyboard requires at least 4 pieces: 1 or more on solo piano and at least 2 with backing tracks, preferably demonstrating non-piano sounds (organ, clav, synth, etc.).
-Guitar and bass requires at least 4 pieces with backing tracks.
-Vocal requires 3 to 6 selections with a microphone, sound system, and backing tracks.
-All rhythm section auditions require commercial music (Pop, Rock, Jazz, Blues, Latin, etc.) as a selection.
+Percussion requires at least four selections performed on a drum set with backing tracks.
+Keyboard requires at least four pieces: one or more on solo piano and at least two with backing tracks, preferably demonstrating non-piano sounds (organ, clavinet, synthesizer, etc.).
+Guitar and bass players should prepare at least four pieces performed with backing tracks.
+Vocal requires three to six selections performed with microphone, sound system, and backing tracks.
+All rhythm section auditions require commercial music (pop, rock, jazz, blues, Latin, etc.) as a selection.

 Quickly Prepared

-Wind instruments have 6 excerpts, which vary by instrument but may include: concert band, chamber ensemble, simple meter march, compound meter march, swing, and commercial.
+Wind instruments receive six excerpts, which vary by instrument but may include: concert band, chamber ensemble, simple meter march, compound meter march, swing, and commercial.

-Percussion has 8 selections, 2 drum set charts, 2 concert snare excerpts, 2 marching snare excerpts, and 2 mallet passages.
-Keyboard, guitar, and bass have 5 selections, 3 with backing tracks, 2 without.
-Vocal has 4 karaoke-style pieces and 1 a cappella.
+Percussionists receive eight selections, two drum set charts, two concert snare excerpts, two marching snare excerpts, and two mallet passages.
+Keyboard, guitar, and bass players receive five selections, three performed with backing tracks, two without.
+Vocalists receive four karaoke-style pieces and one acapella.

 We can provide a suggested reading list or some examples if needed to give an idea of what to expect.
-Contact the SGT Dupuis to get all the instrument-specific information you need.
+Contact SSG Dupuis to get all the instrument-specific information you need.

 The Rubric

-The audition is graded using a rubric with 6 categories scored from 0-6 points, which add up to a total score with a maximum value of 36.
+The audition is graded using a rubric with six categories scored from 0-6 points, which add up to a maximum value of 36.
 The categories and performance criteria vary depending on the instrument.
 A score of at least 18 overall points is required to pass the audition to enter the band, except for oboe, bassoon, and voice which require a 24.
-Please contact SGT Ryan Dupuis to get the grading rubric for your specific instrument.
+Please contact SSG Ryan Dupuis to get the grading rubric for your specific instrument.

 Results

-Your audition will be recorded and sent to the United States Army School of Music to be graded.
+Your audition will be administered, video recorded, and sent to the United States Army School of Music to be graded.
 Your score and feedback will be given to you when they are finished.
 If you do not pass your audition, you can work on the feedback that you receive and try again.
 There is no limit to the number of times that you may audition.

 • Log out